-Johannesburg’s street art is coloured by our country’s history as is evident in the works of art that adorns the city’s walls as commentary on the cultural zeitgeist.
+Johannesburg’s street art is coloured by our country’s history as is evident in the works of the art that adorns the city’s walls as commentary on the cultural zeitgeist.
 Over the next few weeks, each week, Between 10and5 writer Thabang Buthelezi will be looking at a piece that takes on a unique flavour of the country.

 In the second instalment of our series, we look at Dada Khanyisa’s work.

 Also known as “The Mighty Whale”, Dada Khanyisa is a Joburg-raised and Cape Town-based artist whose work is focused on telling the story of the South African home.
 Khanyisa doesn’t necessarily seek to be different, however, their style of art has benefited from the authenticity it exudes.